abdullah-shekha/correlation-threshold-selection/README.md

 .venv/bin/python scripts/verify_findings.py
 ```

-`verify_findings.py` re-derives every table in the manuscript directly from the
+`verify_findings.py` re-derives every table in the paper directly from the
 shards, using logic written independently of the analysis code, and diffs the
 result against the published values.
 It should end with **"All documented values
 reproduce from the shards."**